idrak888/idrak888/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a React Native app
+- 🔭 I’m currently working on my React Native and Realtime skills
-- 📫 How to reach me: playbox8g@gmail.com